Permissionless-III/permissionless-III-2024/state_diagram/state_diagram.md

   a.
 Be taken to a screen with a bunch of voting options.
   b.
 Selects their choices and submits their vote.
   c.
 Be then required to enter their voter ID.
   d.
-Be required to confirm who they are by taking a selfie.
+Be required to confirm who they via live video feed (webcam / selfie-cam)
   e.
-Be redirected to a screen that shows their vote was successfully submitted.
+Be redirected to Results Screen that shows their vote was successfully submitted via headbar.

 ## Results